GhadaAlmashaqbeh/GhadaAlmashaqbeh.github.io/01-research.md

 <h3 style="font-family: 'Comic Sans MS'; margin-top: -30px;">Research</h3>

-My research interests span cryptography, computer security, privacy, and distributed systems.
+My research interests span cryptography, computer security, and privacy.
 Broadly, I work on interdisciplinary projects that combine knowledge from various fields toward the design of secure and efficient systems and protocols.
 In my research, I look for real life problems and build solutions backed by rigorous theoretical foundations as well as efficient implementations and thorough performance testing.
 <br/>